christophpickl/payconiq/README.md

 * Switch to Java 11
 * Use Kotlin-DSL for gradle scripts
 * Build a Docker image and deploy to some (free) PaaS vendor
+* Add implicit logging for certain (service/annotated) classes, rather do it manually